katiewil/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

-**NOTE:** If you aren't sure what the "fully qualified domain name" for your Okta organization is, it is simply the "[domain](https://en.wikipedia.org/wiki/Uniform_Resource_Locator#Syntax)" part of the URL that you use to log in to Okta.
-For example, if your company name is "Acme" and you log in to Okta using the `https://acme.okta.com` then your fully qualified domain name would be "`acme.okta.com`".
-Likewise, if you are using an Okta Developer Edition organization, your domain will be something like "`dev-12345.oktapreview.com`".
+**NOTE:** If you aren't sure what the "fully qualified domain name" for your Okta organization is, it is simply the "[domain](https://en.wikipedia.org/wiki/Uniform_Resource_Locator#Syntax)" part of the URL that you use to sign in to Okta.
+For example, if your company name is "Acme" and you sign in to Okta using the `https://acme.okta.com` then your fully qualified domain name would be `acme.okta.com`.
+Likewise, if you are using an Okta Developer Edition organization, your domain will be something like `dev-12345.oktapreview.com`.

 There is just one line you will need to modify in `login-to-okta.html` to get the sample working in your own environment.
 Simply  update the two lines below to match your environment with your fully qualified domain name in the following line: